SsempogoEzra/Rossiwine/README.md

 - connect to his soundcloud profile in the making.
 - connect to his youtube channel vids in the making.
 - add a mosonry layoute to the pics in desktop view.
-- might need to change color scheme because of the logo
+- might need to change color scheme because of the logo.